 This is because due to heavy rain, runoff may accumulate in the water body.
 The runoff includes mud, making the water murky.
 Murky waters reduce visibility, deeming it unsafe to go underwater.
 It may also cause eye irritation if the person is not wearing a face mask.
 Due to reduced visibility, there is a high chance that the snorkeler may disturb the coral reef or come in contact with an irritant.

 Murky waters do not affect only the visibility of the snorkelers.
-Aquatic life is also affected by the cloudiness of water.
+Sea life is also affected by the cloudiness of water.
 In such a case of reduced visibility, aquatic predators might mistake the snorkeler for prey like a sea turtle.
 Thus, it may result in serious injuries.

 Snorkeling Under Cloud Cover